chamethyaY/user-management/README.md

 ## Overview

 This project implements a complete user management system with authentication (register/login), and full CRUD operations (Create, Read, Update, Delete) for user records.
-The backend exposes a REST API secured with validation and proper error handling, while the frontend provides a responsive interface for interacting with that API.
+The backend exposes a REST API secured with validation, password hashing, and proper error handling, while the frontend provides a responsive interface for interacting with that API.

 ---

 ## Tech Stack

 ### Backend
 - **Java** with **Spring Boot**
 - **Spring Data JPA** – database persistence
 - **PostgreSQL** – relational database
-- **Spring Security** – password encoding
+- **Spring Security** – password encoding (BCrypt)
 - **Maven** – dependency management
 - **Swagger** – API testing and documentation